BlastFutures/Blast-Futures-Exchange/docs/IVault.md

 # IVault Interface Documentation

-The `IVault` interface includes everything that is strictly required by the Bfx exchange.
+The `IVault` interface includes everything that is strictly required by the Bfx exchange when interacting with a vault contract.

 ## Interface Overview